survivejs/react-book/manuscript/05_react_and_flux.md

 ## Conclusion

-In this chapter you saw how to port our simple application to use Flux architecture.
+In this chapter, you saw how to port our simple application to use Flux architecture.
 In the process we learned about basic concepts of Flux.
 Now we are ready to start adding more functionality to our application.